Last Updated on by

 All growing plants require phosphorus, which is a major component of seed development and plant genetics.
 A phosphorus deficiency can cause seed sterility and stunted growth.
 A sufficient amount of phosphorus in the soil will increase the seed yield, assist plant maturity, augment the development of fruit, aid in the resistance of the plant to winterkill and disease, and also increases the plant’s vitamin content.

-Here are my top choices for the best soil tests kits & meters:
+Quick look: my top choices for the best soil tests kits & meters

-Luster Leaf 1601 Rapitest Soil Test Kit: best homeowner soil test kit.
+- Luster Leaf 1601 Rapitest Soil Test Kit: best overall homeowner soil test kit

-3-in-1 Soil Tester Kit & Moisture Meter: best soil moisture meter.
+- 3-in-1 Soil Tester Kit & Moisture Meter: best overall soil moisture meter reseached

-Soil Ph & Moisture Meter 295mm Long Electrode: best soil moisture and pH meter.
+- Soil Ph & Moisture Meter 295mm Long Electrode: best combo of soil moisture and pH meter

-Dr.Meter S10 Soil Moisture Sensor & Meter: best extra long soil pH only meter.
+- Dr.Meter S10 Soil Moisture Sensor & Meter: high quality, extra long soil pH only meter

-Hanna Instruments HI 9813-6N pH/EC/TDS Temperature Meter: best high end soil meter.
+- Hanna Instruments HI 9813-6N pH/EC/TDS Temperature Meter: very high end soil meter, expensive, but awesome 🙂

 People that are searching for soil test kits should keep in mind a number of options: